The International Cable Protection Committee (ICPC)

 Subject to satisfying the criteria that are defined with the ICPC Membership Agreement, Membership is available to Submarine Cable Owners, Submarine Cable Maintenance Authorities, Submarine Cable System Manufacturers, Cable Ship Operators, Submarine Cable Route Survey Companies and Governments.
 Associate Membership is available to any organisation or individual that has an interest in the submarine cable industry, wishes to be informed about its development and wants to support the ICPC in achieving its goals.
 View the online application to join the ICPC.Membership Benefits:

-- Each month you will receive an Environment Update newsletter written by ICPC’s Marine Environmental Advisor and a quarterly newsletter which addresses past, present and future activities and outreach the ICPC is performing.
+- Issues of the ICPC Newsletter which addresses past, present and future activities and outreach the ICPC is performing.

 - Members also receive (up to two) complimentary delegate passes for their organisation to attend its annual Plenary which takes place in a different region of the world and usually occurs during the second quarter of each year.
-ICPC Plenaries present opportunities to network with colleagues and exchange ideas on the planning, installation, operation and maintenance of cables.
-Past ICPC Plenary highlights are found under “Events.”
+(Past ICPC Plenary highlights are found under 'Events').

-- Once your organisation becomes a Member, you will gain access to the Members section of the ICPC website which contains a wealth of technical and environmental information on submarine cables as well as receive industry-related e-mails sent to the Membership.
-Anyone in your organisation can request to obtain web access as well as be included in the ICPC mailing list.
+- Gain access to the Members section of the ICPC website which contains a wealth of technical and environmental information on submarine cables.
+(Please note, anyone in your organisation can request to obtain web access as well as be included in the ICPC mailing list).

 An Executive Committee is elected to represent the membership as the customers of ICPC Ltd. The latter is a non-profit corporation that helps to protect submarine cables from man-made and natural hazards via delivery of the following services: